shsedghi/HL_Fabric_IDE/README.md

 * replace or modify the chaincode_example02.js with the [sample](samples/chaincode_example02.js) provided and save the file.

 *  Restart the chaincode from File &rightarrow; Debug &rightarrow; Strat Debugging
+*  Rerun the query from the cli command line